mahima5598/Cost-Saving-RAG/README.md

 This project is about implementing Cost-Saving strategies to RAG from my article: [Cost-Saving Strategies for Large Language Models(LLMs) - Part 1](https://www.linkedin.com/pulse/cost-reduction-strategies-large-language-modelsllms-mahima-chhagani-7642c/?trackingId=8aTtDQ1kRB%2BgVayei%2FdPaA%3D%3D).
 The repository uses a project inspired by [Santiago Valdarrama's repository](https://github.com/svpino/youtube-rag) and adds cost saving techniques to it.

-The cost saving strategies used in this project are handling prompts efficiently, prompt compression technique using LLMLingua and LLM caching.
+The project implemets RAG(Retrieval-Augmented Generation) using Pinecone and OpenAI to answer questions from youtube video.
+The cost saving strategies used in this project are handling prompts efficiently, prompt compression technique using LLMLingua with LangChain and LLM caching with LangChain.
 Hope you enjoy implementing it!

 ## Setup